gkmohomed/cybersecurity-assessment-lab/README.md

 OID: 1.3.6.1.4.1.25623.1.0.800320

-CVEs reported by Greenbone: CVE-2008-5304, CVE-2008-5305
+CVEs reported: CVE-2008-5304, CVE-2008-5305

-Key point: Greenbone reported unsafe input handling that could allow XSS and command/code execution in affected TWiki versions.
+Assessment: Greenbone reported unsafe input handling that may allow XSS and command/code execution in affected TWiki versions.

-Remediation: Upgrade to TWiki 4.2.4 or later according to the vendor-fix recommendation reported by the scanner.
+Remediation: Upgrade to TWiki 4.2.4 or later, according to the vendor-fix recommendation reported by the scanner.

 Evidence: evidence/openvas-findings.md